bcgov/entity/rfcs/rfc-colin-states-mapping-to-lear.md

 # Basic design

 The COLIN operational states can be mapped 1-1 to the business states(`businesses.state`) in LEAR currently.
 Only `ACTIVE` and `HISTORICAL` states are used by COLIN.
-Additional states may be added to LEAR if it is determined it is determined based on analysis and work done when implementing filings such as _liquidation_ and _involuntary dissolution_.
+Additional states may be added to LEAR if it is determined to be required based on analysis and work done when implementing filings such as _liquidation_ and _involuntary dissolution_.

 The COLIN `CORP_STATE` table can be represented in LEAR by using a combination of the filing type, dynamic calculations (warning structures or business properties like good standing) or using the filing type that transitioned a business into its current state.